1Caxz/iProgressHUD/README.md

 }
 ```

-## Change Caption & Indicator On The Fly
+## Update Caption & Indicator On The Fly
 You can change caption and indicator types on the fly directly from the view.
 ```swift
 // Change caption on the fly directly from the view